KIND provides pro bono legal representation to ensure no child stands alone in court.

 KIND has sent rotating expert teams to the border starting in late June to assist separated parents being held in the Port Isabel Detention Center in coordination with other providers on the ground.
 KIND staff has provided initial and follow-up consultations to dozens of separated parents including orientation on their legal rights, rapid preparation for asylum credible fear interviews and advising on the appeals process, explanation of the Health and Human Services system holding their children, facilitating identification of separated parent-child units and helping to coordinate shelter for a small number of released parents.

 USA for UNHCR partners domestically with organizations like KIND to help address needs of refugees and asylum-seekers in the United States.
-The legal services, advocacy and education programming facilitated by KIND complement USA for UNHCR’s mandate to help and protect refugees and people displaced by violence, conflict
+The legal services, advocacy and education programming facilitated by KIND complement USA for UNHCR’s mandate to help and protect refugees and people displaced by violence, conflict and persecution.

 In 2017, USA for UNHCR awarded a $100,000 grant to KIND that enabled the organization’s newest offices in Atlanta and San Francisco to respond to increased demand for pro bono legal representation for unaccompanied children.
 Last year, the Atlanta office celebrated its first of a growing number of asylum approvals—10 by year’s end.